LPeter1997/CppCmb/README.md

 * Test and make it work on MSVC (currently only worked with GCC, untested on everything else)

 # Roadmap:
-* Need error reporting and a way to describe parsers to the user
+* Error reporting and a way to describe parsers to the user
+* Incremental parsing